lvdamaceno/100-days-of-code/log.md

 **Thoughts:** I need to comprehend more about logic and algorithm.
 The task is not difficult, but to take the ideas from my mind and implement is.

 **Link to work:** TO DO

+### Day 5: July 15, 2021

+**Today's Progress:** Today I started the second week of CS50 class, unfortunately the last two days had unforeseen events related to my job, it happens, I'll put two more days in the 100-day goal.

+**Thoughts:**

+**Link to work:** TO DO